mehdihosseinimoghadam/tomoro/readme.md

 ## Troubleshooting

 1. **Database issues**: If you encounter database-related errors, ensure that the `embeddings.db` file exists in the project root.
-If not, run the database initialization command mentioned in the setup instructions.

 2. **OpenAI API errors**: Verify that your OpenAI API key in the `.env` file is correct and has the necessary permissions.